Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 When approval rules are encoded in your AP system rather than documented in a policy manual no one reads, they are enforced automatically.
 Every approval is timestamped.
 Every exception is logged.
 Every escalation is traceable.
 That is the difference between a paper control and a real control.

-For a comprehensive guide to building and implementing an automated approval workflow, see our guide on invoice approval automation.
+For a detailed guide to building and implementing an automated approval workflow, see our guide on invoice approval automation.

 Pro Tip: Audit your current approval cycle time before implementing automation.
 If the average invoice takes more than 5 business days to receive approval, the root cause is almost always bottleneck in a specific approver tier, not a volume problem.
 Identifying that bottleneck first makes your automation configuration much more targeted.